 Pancakes shouldn’t be complicated.
 It doesn’t matter if they come out wonky or with a splotchy surface instead of being a beautiful, even golden brown – after all, they’ll get smothered in toppings.

 But they should be soft and fluffy.
 And in my world, not too sweet.
 Because….you know.
 Toppings.
 Load up on toppings!

 Any day starting with homemade pancakes is a GREAT day!

 STANDBY PANCAKE MIX!

-Pancakes aren’t complicated to make, even from scratch, but sometimes it’s that much more appealing if there’s a ready made mix in the cupboard, just like the ones you can buy at the store!
+Homemade pancakes aren’t complicated to make, but sometimes it’s that much more appealing if there’s a ready made mix in the cupboard, just like the ones you can buy at the store!

 Just measure out the dry ingredients and pop them in a ziplock bag, jar or airtight container, then when you want to make fresh pancakes, just add the wet ingredients!

 To make a handy shake ‘n pour bottle like pictured below, you’ll need a 1.5L/1.5Qt+ bottle to leave enough headroom for the required liquids + shaking.
 I mix the wet ingredients in a jug then pour it in then shake away!